Caroline Lacroix: Second marriage, divorce and death

 An extremely rich widow (Leopold's gifts left her a multimillionaire), Caroline continued to appear in newspapers long after Leopold's death.
-She married Antoine Durrieux (1865–1917), her former love and longtime friend, in 1910, seven months after the king's death.
+She married Antoine Durrieux (1865–1917), her former love and pimp, in 1910, seven months after the king's death.
 He was formerly a non-commissioned officer in the French army, and served as her chief agent at the time of Leopold's death, helping her collect the necessary papers to secure her inherited fortune.
 Because of Durrieux's earlier role in prostituting Caroline off for money, Adam Hochschild speculates that if she had shared some of her riches with him, their arrangement was "surely one of the most successful feats of pimpery of all time".
 Though Durrieux recognized her two sons as his own offspring, giving them his surname, he disliked how Caroline insisted he acknowledge their noble ranks when in their presence.

 Caroline and her second husband divorced soon after, and she was able to keep the bulk of her wealth intact (though she settled on Durrieux a sum of one million dollars in order to retain custody of her two sons).
-Various suitors often in her entourage, such as Count Boni de Castellane and Gaston Bonnefoy, were reported to be engaged or interested in her, particularly after her divorce.
+Various suitors often in her entourage, such as Count Boni de Castellane and Gaston Bonnefoy (friend of Toulouse Lautrec), were reported to be engaged or interested in her, particularly after her divorce.
 She never remarried.
 Caroline's younger son died in 1914, but the elder lived a long, quiet life on his inherited wealth, dying in 1984.

 In 1937, Caroline published her memoirs, a Commoner Married a King: As Told by Baroness De Vaughan to Paul Faure; in it, she stated she had loved and was faithful to the king, and that he had loved her and their two sons.
 Caroline died on 12 February 1948 in Cambo-les-Bains, Pyrénées-Atlantiques in southern France.